|

 Midway through the first year, I stumbled across a newspaper story announcing the formation of a local chess club.
 I visited the group, joined the USCF, and played in my first rated tournament.
 My initial ratings were 1602 quick and 1023 regular.
 At the end of 1993, I was an established player rated 1682 quick and 1535 regular.
 By then, I began attending the much larger Sacramento Chess Club and established my roots.

-At Stanford, I was honored to play on the chess club team.
-I sat mostly on board 3 or 4 at intercollegiate competitions, including the Pan Am Intercollegiate each December and the Final Four in April.
+At Stanford, I was honored to play on the Cardinal Chess Club Team.
+I sat mostly on board 3 or 4 at Intercollegiate competitions, including the Pan Am Intercollegiate each December and the Final Four in April.
 We played tournaments in Bowling Green, Toronto, Dallas, Milwaukee and Miami, plus a much-hyped match against superpower UMBC in Baltimore (we drew).
 My master teammates included Adrian Keatinge-Clay, Etan Ilfeld, Philip Wang and Jordy Mont-Reynaud.
-One non-academic highlight of my years at Stanford was helping to advertise a visit by reigning #1 Garry Kasparov in 1999.
+One non-academic highlight of my years at Stanford was advertising the visit by reigning World #1 Garry Kasparov in 1999.
 The 13th World Champion spoke about the "Limits of Human Performance" at a symposium, drawing an overflow crowd to the largest lecture hall on campus.
-I sat next to the world's best player at a formal dinner the night before, with representatives of the Stanford administration and Russian department.
+I sat next to the Greatest Of All Time (in my opinion) at a formal dinner the night before, with representatives of the Stanford Administration and Russian Department also attending.
 The following afternoon, I introduced Kasparov to local juniors at a fun Q & A session.

 ![]() Teaching Chess in the 21st Century

-I enjoyed the challenge of teaching elite children, in part because they forced me to stay sharp in my own games.
-While other coaches may have possessed more chess knowledge than me, I shared an appreciation and love for the royal game.
+I enjoy the challenge of teaching elite children, in part because they force me to remain sharp in my own games.
+I share my appreciation and love for the royal game.
 In order to improve, it is critical to have fun while playing on the 64 squares.
-As a teacher, my goals included developing chess analysis skills (for master games or your own) and knowing how to utilize tools (computer software) for self-improvement.
+As a teacher, my Student Goals include refining chess analysis skills and developing the confidence, patience and psychological toughness to success at chess and life.

 Disability